amotor-AM/reprice-genius-platform/COMPARISON_AND_ROADMAP.md

 - **Built-in Monitoring**: Comprehensive observability out of the box
 - **Zero Downtime Deployments**: Automatic blue-green deployments
 - **Disaster Recovery**: Built-in backups and point-in-time recovery
+- **Resilience**: Built-in circuit breakers for all service-to-service calls.

 ### 3. **Cost Efficiency** (10X cheaper to run)
 - **No Infrastructure Management**: No need for dedicated DevOps team